2024-25 Student & Parent Handbook

 • Submitting material for lab assignments, class projects, or other assignments that is wholly or partially falsified or otherwise does not represent work undertaken by the student.

 Procedures for addressing academic dishonesty: Final grades in any course are based on the faculty member’s evaluation of the student’s achievement in the course.
 When a student is suspected of having engaged in any form of academic dishonesty, the suspected infraction is to be reported to the administration immediately for consideration of disciplinary action.
 During the investigation, the grade I (Incomplete) shall be assigned for that assignment or course.
-If it is determined that the student did engage in academic dishonesty the administration shall report back to the faculty member of the course involved the nature of the dishonesty and the student shall receive an F (Fail) on the assignment, or in the course.
+If it is determined that the student did engage in academic dishonesty the administration shall report back to the faculty member of the course involved the nature of the dishonesty and the student shall receive a zero on the assignment.

 The faculty member will notify the student and parents stating the reasons for assigning the “I” (Incomplete) during the course of the investigation.
 Administration will inform all parties of the outcome of the investigation.